FasterXML/jackson-datatypes-collections/guava/README.md

 Notes:

-* At the point of testing, `31.1-jre` was the latest available Guava library version, so all versions work with the latest Guava
+* At the point of testing of 2.14 - 2.19,, `31.1-jre` was the latest available Guava library version, so all versions work with the latest Guava
 * "Min Guava" means the earliest version that integration tests pass with
 * "Default Guava" is the dependency specified in module's `pom.xml`: it is used for build, unit tests